aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/programming-with-documents/working-with-comments-in-python/_index.md

 ﻿---
-title: Working With Comments in Python
+title: Working With Comments in Python – Aspose.Words for Java
+articleTitle: Working With Comments in Python
+linktitle: Working With Comments in Python
 description: "Python: Working With Comments using Aspose.Words for Java."
 type: docs
 weight: 35